Hamlet: Act 1, Scene 4 – Analysis

 Study Questions and Analysis

-What is the significance of the setting in this scene? +
+What is the point of the king's drinking in this scene?

 James Anthony